rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 *  `<|>` often outputs confusing error information
 *  `<|>` can incorrectly silence important errors
-*  the typeclass definition trivializes failures as `empty`, it lacks proper error semantics
+*  the typeclass definition trivializes failures as `empty`, it lacks error semantics
-*  the laws trivialize failures, introducing error information is likely to break the laws
+*  the laws alternative laws are not designed for non trivial failures, introducing error information is likely to break the laws

 It is possible to implement instances that do a decent error management but it feels like this is done despite of the `Alternative` and not because of it.
 To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

 Why errors are being overlooked?
-I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to alternative instances.
+I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...
-But, I have problem grasping the whole picture.
-I suspect that viewing the code through the lens of formalism could be a part of it: thinking about failures as mathematical falsehoods.
-Incorrect JSON is not a mathematical falsehood.
+But, I have a problem with grasping the whole picture.
+I suspect that viewing the code through the lens of formalism could be a part of it: thinking about failures as mathematical falsehoods, taking Curry-Howard correspondence too far?
+Incorrect JSON message is not a mathematical falsehood.

 Functional Programming (and Haskell) are slowly becoming popular (I program Haskell at work).
 Poor error handling will not help in improving the adoption rates.
 Haskell is a very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
 Code correctness, safety, maintainability, these are the selling points.
 But we can't get to the correctness by overlooking the errors.

-The _pessimist_ theme was partially inspired by the following two concepts.
+The _pessimist_ theme was partially inspired by the following two concepts:
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)
 and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I believe, have a deep relevance to the programming in general.
 _Positivity Bias_ includes a _tendency to favor positive information in reasoning_ and, by definition, will make you think about "happy path" and "sunny day scenarios".
 _Negativity Bias_ includes a _tendency to favor negative information in reasoning_ and, by definition, will make you consider "rainy day scenarios", corner cases, error handling, error information.
 I think we should embrace some form of _pessimism_ and put in on the pedestal next to the principled design.

-I hope this post will motivate more discussion about handling of the _error information_ in Haskell.
+I hope this post will motivate more discussion about the _error information_ handling in Haskell.
 My particular interest is in discussing:

 *   your views about rethinking the `Alternative` typeclass